consensusnetworks/consensus-port/README.md

 npm run dev
 ```

+## Testing

+We need to add test scripts compatible with Nuxt SSR and Docker (something like `@nuxt/test-utils` for Nuxt 3).
+Then we need to run those test scripts in `.github/workflows/pull-request.yaml` after the step for building the Docker image.

+## Deployment

+We use the Docker CLI in our GitHub Actions workflows to build and push our images to Docker Hub.
+We can then manage our Kubernetes manifests in a separate repository to isolate environment and deployment specific configuration.
+For reference, we included sample Kubernetes manifests that would be used for deploying this Nuxt app to AWS EKS in the `kubernetes` directory.

 ## Contributing

 Pull requests are welcome.
 For major changes, please check out what's already being worked on [here](https://github.com/consensusnetworks/consensus-port-roadmap) and open a new issue before starting!